Preoperative Instruction for Brisbane-Based Treatments

 Medicines

-• You will need to take 2 multivitamin tablets each day until advised otherwise.
+• You will need to take a multivitamin each day until advised otherwise.
 This, along with adequate protein intake and regular blood testing, keeps weight loss surgery safe.

-• You will be given acid decreasing medicines (PPI’s) for 3 months after surgery.
+• You will be given acid decreasing medicines (PPI’s) for 6 months after surgery.
 These are usually used for reflux/heartburn.
-They are used after Weight Loss Surgery to minimise the risk of temporary side effects (reflux, chest pain, ulcers, scarring of bowel joins) after the surgery.
+They are used after Weight Loss Surgery to minimise the risk of reflux and anastomotic ulcers early after the surgery.

-• You will be given anti-inflammatories (‘NSAIDs’, e.g.: ibuprofen / Nurofen, diclofenac / Voltaren) for 24 hours after surgery.
+• You will be given anti-inflammatories (‘NSAIDs’, e.g.: ibuprofen, celecoxib) for 1-2 days after surgery.
 However, if taken regularly for many days on end, these medicines have a high risk of complications (stomach ulcer, anastomotic leaks, scarring).
-For these reasons, please generally try to avoid them after discharge and for the first 12 months after surgery.
+For these reasons, please minimise their use other than that prescribed at discharge.

 Activity

 • Increasing activity is an important part of the weight loss process.
-Walking is fantastic fat burning exercise.
-As soon as you go home please start incorporating more walking into your daily activities.
-It will greatly improve your weight loss.
+Walking is great to improve fitness.
+Sitting/standing, slowly, multiple times is great for muscle building.
+As soon as you go home please start incorporating these into your daily activities.
+It will greatly improve your body composition and weight loss.

 Anti-reflux surgery